Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 - `0` is just a White Banner.
 - `1` is an Ominous Banner.

+`base_color`: Can be set for banners of type 0 and sets the color of the banner.
+`patterns`: Is a array of banner patterns and colors to be applied to the banner.
+Up to 6 patterns can be applied.

 ### Random Dyeing

 | Usage            | Usable |